 2 Getting the SAP Logging Connector

-To use the SAP Logging Connector, you need to import it into your app from the App Store.
-For more information on importing modules from the App Store, see Use App Store Content.
+To use the SAP Logging connector, you need to import it into your app from the Marketplace.
+For more information on importing modules from the Marketplace, see How to Use Marketplace Content in Studio Pro.

 3 Using the Connector